FGServers/OG-Redesign/README.md

 [**PHP CompatInfo**](http://php5.laurent-laville.org/compatinfo/)

-## PD: We are sorry for taking part of your README.md and I am very sorry for my English sometimes it is half bad
+## PD: Lucky We are sorry for taking part of your README.md and I am very sorry for my English sometimes it is half bad